rubocop/rubocop/manual/automated_code_review.md

 [Hound](https://houndci.com/) comments on style violations in GitHub pull requests, allowing you and your team to better review and maintain a clean codebase.
 It is open source software.

+### Pronto

+[Pronto](https://github.com/prontolabs/pronto) does quick automated code review of your changes.
+Created to be used on GitHub pull requests, but also works locally and integrates with GitLab and Bitbucket.

 ### Sider

 [Sider](https://sider.review) improves your team's productivity by automating code analysis.